Akshat79-art/Reminder-App-in-Python/README.md

 i.e without space after comma, time in 24 hr format

 To run this program you will need win10toast library
-You can do it by using command pip install win10toast
+Install the library using command pip install win10toast
 Requirements: Installation of pywin32
 If the code still shows error such as win10toast not able to resolve
 Then copy the win10toast folder to your directory